adrianasu/warehouse-inventory-client/README.md

 tools or equipment in your workplace, school or warehouse.
 It will provide you the location of your items inside your warehouse and the responsible person's information when the item's been checked out.
-An item's checkout and checkin transactions are as simple as entering the item's barcode and the employee id of the person responsible for the item.
+An item's check-out and check-in transactions are as simple as entering the item's barcode and the employee id of the person responsible for the item.
-Our app includes search tools to easily find your items within your database, lists of all items, available items, checked out items, a useful life report and a low stock report in the case of consummables.
+This app includes search tools to easily find your items within your database, lists of all items, available items, checked out items, a useful life report and a low stock report in the case of consummables.
-Try our demo and find out how easy it will be to manage your items.
+Try the demo and find out how easy it will be to manage your items.
 You'll see there are different user's levels that will authorize a person to get different information and execute different actions too.